Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/README.md

 ![Capture](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/assets/169297569/cacb4d69-22f2-42fe-9dcd-4f001e7a2811)
 ![Capture](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/assets/169297569/822c36db-b066-4207-a7cd-acb549b38fbd)

-- We noticed after some time for the rule to take effect that our Windows 10 VM is no longer receiving replies from our Linux VM.
+- We noticed after some time that the rule was taking effect, and our Windows 10 VM is no longer receiving replies from our Linux VM.
 That's because we've blocked all ping requests using the block ICMP rule via Network Security Groups.
 ![Capture](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/assets/169297569/19dfb78c-e798-42fd-b915-274fafb61562)

 - We'll return to our NSG panel and re-allow ICMP traffic for our Linux VM.